heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 As written above, this is still under investigation.

 # Known Quality Issues and Suggestions for Improvement
-- Especially Lempel-Ziv 77 needs optimization.
-Have to investigate how to optimize it within the specifications of original LZ77 structure.
 - Data manipulation to byte form is quite naive due to lack of experience.
 The efficiency issues are most clearly visible in the LZ77 uncompression phase.
-- Code needs refactoring and cleaning up.
-Repetitive code, confusing design choices.
-- GUI needs more work
+Also the compression ratio is affected by this.
 - More extensive tests need to be written.
 Preferably also graphical representations of results.
 - Currently only printable ASCII-charcters can be handled:
 ```
 '0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ!"#$%&\'()*+,-./:;<=>?@[\\]^_`{|}~'
 ```
-I addition following characters can be handled:
+In addition following characters can be handled:
 - (32) # whitespace
 - (10) # line-break
 - (228) # ä